Cinderella Castle

-Cinderella Castle is a fairy tale castle at the center of two Disney theme parks: the Magic Kingdom at Walt Disney World, and Tokyo Disneyland at the Tokyo Disney Resort.
+Cinderella Castle is a fairy tale castle at the center of two Disney theme parks: Magic Kingdom at Walt Disney World, and Tokyo Disneyland at Tokyo Disney Resort.
 Based on Cinderella's fairy tale castle from Disney's 1950 animated feature film, both serve as the symbol and flagship attraction for their respective theme parks.
 Along with Sleeping Beauty Castle, the Castle is a main symbol of the Walt Disney Company.

 Exterior

 Inspiration and design

 Cinderella Castle was inspired by a variety of real and fictional palaces.
-These included in the Castle Such as Alcázar of Segovia, Schwerin Castle, Hohenzollern Castle, Château d'Ussé, Château de Saumur, Pierrefonds, Chambord, Neuschwanstein Castle in Bavaria and Craigievar Castle in Scotland.
-Other sources of inspiration include the castle such as spire of Notre-Dame de Paris, the Moszna Castle in Poland, built in the 18th century, and the Týn Church in Prague, Czech Republic, built in the 14th century.
-The chief designer of the castle, Herbert Ryman, also referenced the original design for the castle in the film franchise Cinderella and his own well-known creation— Sleeping Beauty Castle from Disneyland in California.
+These included in the Castle such structures as Alcázar of Segovia, Schwerin Castle, Hohenzollern Castle, Château d'Ussé, Château de Saumur, Pierrefonds, Chambord, Neuschwanstein Castle in Bavaria and Craigievar Castle in Scotland.
+Other sources of inspiration include the spire of Notre-Dame de Paris, the Moszna Castle in Poland, built in the 18th century, and the Týn Church in Prague, Czech Republic, built in the 14th century.
+The chief designer of the castle, Herbert Ryman, also referenced the original design for the castle in the film franchise Cinderella and his own well-known creation— Sleeping Beauty Castle from Disneyland in California and Paris.